Numerical Methods for Detecting Symmetries and Commutant Algebras: Inverse Problem: Constructing Symmetric Operators From the Symmetry

-For the sake of completeness, we discuss the inverse problem in the same language, i.e., given the generators of the commutant algebra $\mC$, the task is to construct local operators in the algebra $\mA$.
-Due to the ``symmetry" between $\mA$ and $\mC$ in Eqs.~(\ref{eq:Hilbertdecomp})-(\ref{eq:Cblock}), the construction of the full algebra $\mA$ from the generators of $\mC$ can be done in exact analogy to the methods in Secs.~\ref{sec:commutantblock} and \ref{sec:commutantLiouv}.
-In particular, given a set of generators of the commutant algebra $\{\hQ_\alpha\}$, we can define superoperators as
+We first note that determining the space of \textit{all} symmetric operators is straightforward using the methods discussed in Secs.~\ref{sec:commutantblock} and \ref{sec:commutantLiouv}.
+That is, the ``symmetry" (i.e., the Double Commutant Theorem) between $\mA$ and $\mC$ in Eqs.~(\ref{eq:Hilbertdecomp})-(\ref{eq:Cblock}) implies that the construction of the full algebra $\mA$ from the generators of $\mC$ can be done in exact analogy to the construction of $\mC$ from the generators of $\mA$.
+Focusing on the Liouvillian method, given a set of generators of the commutant algebra $\{\hQ_\alpha\}$, we can define superoperators as

 Analogous to Sec.~\ref{sec:commutantLiouv}, the common kernel of $\{\hmL_{\hQ_\alpha}\}$, or equivalently, the ground states of the superoperator